-- Percentage of ticket sales: If the singer has a big following than usually they get a percentage of the tickets from the live event.
-The actual amount of money which they will get will be also impacted by their recording label contract as oftentimes these companies make they actual live event and they spend a considerable amount of money in promoting the event and by paying all the licenses and staff.
+- Percentage of ticket sales: If the singer has a big following then usually they get a percentage of the tickets from the live event.
+The actual amount of money they will get will be also impacted by their recording label contract as oftentimes these companies make the actual live event and they spend a considerable amount of money in promoting the event and by paying all the licenses and staff.
 These live events performed by a singer where they get a percentage of the tickets can in some cases even add up to millions of dollars.

 - Flat fee: Another option on how singers will be paid is with a flat fee, this simply means that the event organizers and the singer’s manager or the actual singer make a deal on how much they will be paid.
 Usually, the singer or their manager will get an upfront payment weeks in advance and the rest of the money will be paid after the performance.
 Although there are some singers who do not even go on the stage if they are not paid in full.

 As I have mentioned above one of the most decisive factors as to how much money a singer makes per song will depend on their contract with the record label.
 Oftentimes these record labels do invest a lot of money in singers by promoting them and by making different types of events where the singer performs.
 All this costs a lot of money and the record label will expect you to make them a profit, this is why some record label contracts might even have absurd clauses in them.

-If a record label finds an upcoming talented sinegr than they will want to bind them with a contract for at least a couple of years, this way the artist has few if any options if they want to change record labels.
+If a record label finds an upcoming talented singer then they will want to bind them with a contract for at least a couple of years, this way the artist has few if any options if they want to change record labels.
 This is why it is a good idea to have a manager, they will also take a chunk out of your profit but they will have the experience to negotiate the contracts for better than any singer.
-Oftentimes singers consider themselves professional singers once they have a contract with a record label, although you don’t even need to have a contract in order to become a professional singer if you want to find out more than check out my article How long does it take to become a professional singer? ( The Honest Truth ).
+Oftentimes singers consider themselves professional singers once they have a contract with a record label, although you don’t even need to have a contract in order to become a professional singer if you want to find out more then check out my article How long does it take to become a professional singer? ( The Honest Truth ).

 There are thousands of talented singers who do make their original songs but they find it extremely hard to actually make any money from them.
 The problem is that the music industry is flooded with new people every year, and no matter how talented you are as a singer you will have to stand out of the crowd.
-The wast majority of songs are lucky to have their 15 minutes of fame, and there is an extremely low chance of becoming an international hit overnight.
+The vast majority of songs are lucky to have their 15 minutes of fame, and there is an extremely low chance of becoming an international hit overnight.

 However, this can happen as it has done so a lot of times in the past, remember PSY Gangnam Style?
-This song has become a success virtually overnight, and most people have never heard of the artists.
-His song was so popular that YouTube had to change their views counter as the song had over a billion views in just a couple of weeks and YouTube dint ever expect for a video to be so popular.
+This song has become a success virtually overnight, and most people have never heard of the artist.
+His song was so popular that YouTube had to change its views counter as the song had over a billion views in just a couple of weeks and YouTube didn’t ever expect for a video to be so popular.
 If you look on YouTube for Gangnam Style you will see that the video has over 3 billion views as of today, the song made around 8 million dollars.

 Brand deals are a great way to make money as a singer even without singing.
 Brands want to be associated with famous and successful people, like athletes, singers, and actors.
 This is a simple psychological trick which means that when people see their favorite artist using some kind of brand they might end up using the same brand far easier.
 These brand deals are generally not for only one song but for the actual person who is singing.

 Although there is a direct correlation between brand deals and singers having one successful song, but in general, the brand deals will want to be associated with artists and in some cases with the actual song but this is an entirely different subject matter which I will address later.
-Generally, speaking these brand deals are around a couple of millions of dollars if the singer has international fame if the singer is only famous in the USA than the brand deal might end up making them a couple of hundred thousand dollars a year.
+Generally, speaking these brand deals are around a couple of millions of dollars if the singer has international fame if the singer is only famous in the USA then the brand deal might end up making them a couple of hundred thousand dollars a year.

-Do note that these brand deals are usually for a couple of years with some kinds of stipulations in it, which in the long run might even make the singer more money than an actual song.
+Do note that these brand deals are usually for a couple of years with some kind of stipulations in it, which in the long run might even make the singer more money than an actual song.

-Spotify can increase how much an actual song makes by a lot, only a few years ago we didn’t have any music streaming technology other then what we had on the TV.
+Spotify can increase how much an actual song makes by a lot, only a few years ago we didn’t have any music streaming technology other than what we had on the TV.
 Streaming music is big money, the downside is that sites like Spotify pay only a few cents every time somebody listens to the song.
 The good news is that Spotify has millions of users and if the song is fairly ok then it will have no problem gaining thousands of listeners, which all add up.

-For example, Shake It Off from Taylor Swift has around 45 million streams or listeners, this, in turn, has made here around $300k, which increases the amount of how much her song has made.
+For example, Shake It Off from Taylor Swift has around 45 million streams or listeners, this, in turn, has made her around $300k, which increases the amount of how much her song has made.
 As she has a contract with a recording label which means that she probably has a percentage of that sum and not the entire sum.

 Although you will not find commercials during songs, thankfully we are not at that point yet.
 But you will find commercials playing before or after the song and sometimes even during the song, although this only happens on streaming and social platforms.
-On the other hand televised programs which will feature the singer performing will probably have some commercials during the event an sometimes the singers will make a percentage of money from the actual commercial.
+On the other hand televised programs that will feature the singer performing will probably have some commercials during the event and sometimes the singers will make a percentage of money from the actual commercial.

 When it comes to commercials or ads increasing how much money a song actually makes we have to take a look at two things that might change the industry forever.

-- YouTube: Youtube is full of music, and the site pays every year billions in royalties for singers.
+- YouTube: Youtube is full of music, and the site pays every year billions in royalties to singers.
 Sometimes the actual video of the song will have an ad before or right after the song, although this is infuriating for the listener as nobody wants to listen to a song only for it to be interrupted by some loud 30-minute ad.
 But still, these ads do make a lot of money depending on the popularity of the song.